-I’m an Australian citizen who has been a regular user of Independent Reserve since 2017, and in that time, I’ve traded well over $100,000 AUD worth of crypto (BTC, ETH, BCH and more) with them.
-The following is my definitive Independent Reserve review for 2020 based on my extensive experience using them over the past 3 years.
+I’m an Australian citizen who has been a regular user of Independent Reserve since 2017, and in that time, I’ve traded hundreds of thousands of dollars worth of crypto (BTC, ETH, BCH and more) with them.
+The following is my definitive Independent Reserve review (now updated for 2021) based on my extensive experience using them over the past 3+ years.
 The bottom line is that in my view, Independent Reserve is a very high-quality, extremely well-built exchange that I recommend wholeheartedly.
 Read below for all the details, including the 1 thing I don’t like about it.

 Getting started with Independent Reserve

 I first joined Independent Reserve on May 24, 2017 – here’s the short welcome email:

 Like all exchanges, Independent Reserve is required by law to verify the identity of all account holders, and will ask for a photo of your ID and basic personal information such as name and address.
 Signing up is very simple and it should not take you longer than 24-48 hours to have your account verified and opened.
 Then you can deposit funds via electronic funds transfer, PayID/Oski, or Poli (Poli was how I funded my account, as it’s instant and has no additional fees – you just securely login to your online banking through their interface and deposit however much you want).